 Call and put options are typically at opposite ends of the trading spectrum, but there are instances when utilizing both option types can be profitable.

-If a trader anticipates that the price of a stock will move significantly but is unsure of the direction, a LONG straddle can lead to profits.
+If a trader anticipates that the price of a stock will move significantly but is unsure of the direction, a LONG straddle (buying a call and put options) can lead to profits.

 A straddle option, also known as a neutral trade combination, involves two separate legs.
 The trader can either buy or sell both a call and put option at the same time.